-Multiple myeloma is an incurable blood cancer, characterized by a recurring pattern of remission and relapse.
-It is a disease that, in 2012, accounted for approximately one percent of all cancers globally.
-In the U.S., there were more than 95,000 people living with, or in remission from, multiple myeloma in 2013.
-10
+Multiple myeloma is characterized by a recurring pattern of remission and relapse.
+1 It is a rare and very aggressive orphan disease that accounts for approximately one percent of all cancers worldwide.
+2-4 In Europe, approximately 39,000 patients are diagnosed with multiple myeloma each year and 24,000 patient deaths are reported on an annual basis.
+5